Prithwiraj731/Java/Case Study/Readme.md

 # 🛒 SmartMart — Automated Supermarket System (Java Collection Framework Project)

 A complete real-world supermarket simulation built using **Java Collection Framework**, **Generics**, **File Handling**, and various Java utility classes.
-This project is a **God-Level Case Study** designed to demonstrate mastery over every concept from the Java Collections chapter.

 ---